Backpacking Summer Camp

 What about going to the bathroom and showering?

-Each night the group will stay at a designated campsite in the Olympic National Forest or Olympic National Park.
+Each night the group will stay at a designated campsite in either the Olympic National Forest or Olympic National Park.
 These are all backcountry sites, so facilities are limited.
 Some campsites will have outhouses, many will not.
-The guides will go over how to hygienically, comfortably, and responsibility go to the bathroom outside.
+The guides will go over how to hygienically, comfortably, and responsibly go to the bathroom outside.
 The group will carry a trowel, toilet paper, and hand sanitizer as a ‘bathroom kit’.
-We know the prospect of going to the bathroom outside can be uncomfortable for a lot of campers, but I like to remind everyone that our guides are well prepared to talk about best practices and it’s honestly more hygienic than most public restrooms!
+We know the prospect of going to the bathroom outside can be uncomfortable for a lot of campers, but we like to remind everyone that our guides are well prepared to talk about best practices and it’s honestly more hygienic than most public restrooms!

 Can we go swimming?